wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 4. Enable **Always save queries as WQL** if you expect that some users prefer WQL.
 5. Enable **Show WQL translation** to show a translation hint for all PromQL queries.
 The translation hint appears if a user is in the Query Editor, the QueryEditor is in PromQL mode, and the query is valid PromQL syntax.
 Enable this check box if you expect users want to learn WQL.

-## Set PromQL Preferences (All Users)
+## Set PromQL User Preferences (All Users)

-If your site administrator has enabled PromQL Support, you can control some aspects of PromQL.
+If an administrator has enabled PromQL Support (discussed above), each user can control some aspects of PromQL.

 {% include note.html content="If you can only choose between Query Editor and Chart Builder, PromQL is not supported on your Wavefront instance.
-Contact your site admin." %}
+Contact a site admin." %}

 1. From the gear icon, select your name.
 2. In the **Query Settings** section, select